Kingsbury

 Table Chart PROFILE FAQ

-Kingsbury features high concentrations of group households, with a higher-than-average median household size
+Kingsbury features high concentrations of group households, with a fairly typical median household size

-Family households account for 67.7% of all households, including 32.3% couples with children, 24.6% couples without children, and 9.1% single parent families.
-Non-family households constitute the remaining 32.3%, with lone person households at 24.3% and group households comprising 7.8%.
-The median household size is 2.6 people, larger than the Greater Melbourne average of 2.4.
+Family households constitute 67.7% of all households, including 32.3% couples with children, 24.6% couples without children, and 9.1% single parent families.
+Non-family households account for the remaining 32.3%, with lone person households at 24.3% and group households comprising 7.8%.
+The median household size is 2.6 people, which aligns with the Greater Melbourne average.

 Frequently Asked Questions - Households